employment dispute arbitration in Visalia, California 93290

 Key Arguments

 Maria’s team highlighted internal emails suggesting supervisors pressured staff to overlook potential compliance violations.
-Witnesses testified that her “performance issues” were exaggerated and linked closely to her whistleblowing efforts.
+Witnesses testified that her performance issues” were exaggerated and linked closely to her whistleblowing efforts.
 They demanded back pay of $45,000, reinstatement to her previous position, and compensation for emotional distress.

-Greenfield Tech maintained that their concerns were bona fide and supported by quarterly employee evaluations.
+the claimant maintained that their concerns were bona fide and supported by quarterly employee evaluations.
 They countered that Maria’s suspension was a necessary operational response, offering a severance settlement of $15,000 instead.

 Outcome